Marc Woods

-Marc Woods is a former British swimmer, who competed at five Paralympic Games, winning 12 medals.
+Marc Woods is a British former swimmer, who competed at five Paralympic Games, (Seoul 1988, Barcelona 1992, Atlanta 1996, Sydney 2000, Athens 2004) winning 12 medals.

 Early life

+Born in Cleethorpes on the 1st February 1969 Marc Patrick Woods is the son of Maurice and Patricia Woods.

-A swimmer at county-level, Marc developed cancer as a teenager.
-Aged 17, he had his left foot amputated as a result of the cancer.
-The day after having his stitches removed, he returned to the pool as part of his rehabilitation.
-Within a year, he was swimming faster times with one foot than he previously had with two, and just 18 months after he finished his chemotherapy he was selected to represent Great Britain.
+A swimmer at county-level, Marc was diagnosed with an osteosarcoma as a teenager.
+Aged 17, he had his right foot amputated as a result of the cancer and underwent intensive chemotherapy at the Western Park Hospital in Sheffield.
+Following his amputation, the day after having his stitches removed, he returned to the pool coaches by his father.
+Within a year, he was swimming faster times with one foot than he previously had with two, and just 18 months after he finished his chemotherapy he was selected to represent Great Britain at the Seoul Paralympics.